Anton193/r/README.md

 console.log(traverse.run.value); // Output: "Anton"
 ```

-and can also use regex to validate path keys
+`and can also use regex to validate path keys:`

 ```javascript
 import { traverse } from '@AntonThomz/traverse_obj';